 CIU offers Bachelor, One-step, Master, and Doctoral programs.

 Caucasus International University is a higher education institution equipped with modern infrastructure and technical means, and oriented towards continuous development and integration into an international learning community.
 The most important assets of the university are its valuable personnel and a correct cooperation scheme.
 The University, in traditional, classical terms, is a corporation focused on strategic cooperation between the administration, professors, students and alumni.
 Caucasus International University regards it valuable to establish the principles of greater awareness and morality, practically implement the ideals of democracy and humanism, promote political liberalism and preserve cultural heritage.

 Main goals of Caucasus International University are:

-- delivering and developing higher educational programs at all three levels of higher education;
+- Delivering and developing higher education programs at all three levels of higher education;

 Caucasus International University is a successful example of an accurately planned educational business.
 It is a prominent example of a modern-type higher education institution oriented, first of all, towards students, quality of education, internationalization within the global education community, and development.

 - Research- and practice-oriented teaching based on international standards;

 - A highly qualified faculty with practical experience;

 - Educational programs adjusted to international standards;